Hereford Inlet to Cape May Inlet, NJ

 CONGRESSIONAL DISTRICTS: NJ-2

-APPROPRIATION / PHASE: General Investigations / Feasibility
+APPROPRIATION / PHASE: Construction General

 LOCATION The study area includes Five Mile Island, located on the Atlantic Coast of New Jersey between Hereford and Cape May Inlets in Cape May County.

-The Project Partnership Agreement was executed with the NJDEP in 2017 and design plans are approximately 65% complete.
+The Project Partnership Agreement was executed with the NJDEP in 2017 and design plans are 65% complete.
 The recommended plan includes a berm and dune system along the Atlantic oceanfront for the communities of North Wildwood, Wildwood, Wildwood Crest, and Lower Twp.
 The total project length is approximately 25,000 linear feet, with a berm of varying widths at elevation 6.5 feet NAVD88 and a dune with crest elevation at 16 feet NAVD88 along the entire length of the project.
 The project would be accomplished by backpassing sand from those areas along the project in Wildwood and Wildwood Crest that have an excess accumulation of sand.

 SPONSOR: New Jersey Department of Environmental Protection.